 Simmons Religious Commitment Fund

-Available to Marquette staff and faculty, the Edward D. Simmons Religious Commitment Fund distributes modest grants up to $2,500 for financing projects or providing seed money for programs or events that deepen the Catholic Jesuit identity of Marquette University.
-Because the grants are relatively small, it is essential that the funds be clearly targeted toward creative projects with obvious implications for the mission of Marquette expressed in faith, excellence, leadership and service.
-Proposals that are interdisciplinary, interdepartmental, promote diversity or focus on formation of hearts and minds will receive special consideration.
-However, the quality and creativity of the proposals will still be the major determining factor for the grants.
-We request that there be no more than two proposals from a department, including any that are interdepartmental.
+Targeted Grants (TG) up to $2000 are available for programs or events which deepen the Catholic, Jesuit identity of Marquette University.
+Because the grants are relatively small, it is essential that the funds be clearly targeted toward faith, excellence, leadership, and service.
+Proposals that are interdisciplinary, interdepartmental, promote diversity, or focus on formation of hears and minds will receive special consideration.
+No more than two TG proposals from any given department may be submitted per semester.
+Targeted Guidelines